Cell Ranger7.1, printed on 02/26/2024

-Exciting research is being done using the 10x Genomics Single Cell Gene Expression solution.
-This guide outlines how to perform the analysis, and what results 10x assays and software produce using data from a recent Nature publication “Single-cell transcriptomes of the regenerating intestine reveal a revival stem cell” (2019; doi: 10.1038/s41586-019-1154-y).
+Exciting research is being done using the 10x Genomics Chromium Single Cell Gene Expression Solution.
+This guide outlines how to perform the analysis and highlights the results 10x Genomics assays and software produce using data from a recent Nature publication “Single-cell transcriptomes of the regenerating intestine reveal a revival stem cell” (2019; doi: 10.1038/s41586-019-1154-y).

 Intestinal tissue can repair itself after an injury such as irradiation.
 However, the molecular mechanisms that underlie the process are not fully understood.
 The LGR5+ crypt base columnar cells are thought to drive intestinal epithelium regeneration, but these cells are lost after injury, while regeneration still takes place.

-To identify the cells responsible for the regeneration process, a group of researchers in Toronto used 10x Genomics Single Cell 3’ Gene Expression solution to profile mouse intestine cells, with and without irradiation.
+To identify the cells responsible for the regeneration process, a group of researchers in Toronto used the 10x Genomics Chromium Single Cell 3’ Gene Expression Solution to profile mouse intestine cells, with and without irradiation.

 The sequencer generates raw data in the base call (BCL) format, which contains sequencing data of all the libraries in the sequencing run.
 The cellranger mkfastq pipeline can be used to demultiplex BCL files into FASTQ files of individual library.
 If the sequencing provider already completed this step, the FASTQ files of each library can be directly used for data analysis.

 For this guide, the Barcoded BAM files for the two samples was downloaded from the Data access tab of the Run Browser from these two Sequence Read Archive (SRA) pages: SRR7611046 and SRR7611048.
 The Barcoded BAM files are converted to FASTQ files with the 10x Genomics bamtofastq tool as below: